 Meet some of our amazing entrepreneurs:

-The Seed Fund is led by NewSchools Managing Director Jennifer Carolan and is supported by Shauntel Poulson (Principal), Eva Gonda Green (Director of Portfolio Development) and David Havens (Senior Analyst).
+The Seed Fund is led by NewSchools Managing Director Jennifer Carolan and is supported by Shauntel Poulson (Principal), Eva Gonda Green (Director of Portfolio Development), David Havens (Senior Analyst) and Vivek Murali (Associate).

-If you are an entrepreneur looking to apply to the Seed Fund please Submit Your Idea through our entrepreneur center.
+If you’re an entrepreneur looking to apply to the Seed Fund please Submit Your Idea through our entrepreneur center.

 To learn more about edtech innovation and what’s top of mind for the Seed team, check out their most recent blog posts:

 - Socrates Meets Edtech: 51 Questions that Teach